 I was at a conference in Florida, and there I got the opportunity to listen to a lecture in which the book „The Sociopath Next Door – The Unscrupulous: Their Lies, Tactics, and Tricks“ by Martha Stout.
 The name stuck with me afterward, and I went out and bought it.

 I read the whole book over one weekend.
 Before having read it, I thought that I had never dealt with sociopathic or narcissistic people.
-I really thought that I had not met such people in my life – not even in my consulting practice.
+I thought that I had not met such people in my life – not even in my consulting practice.
 However, this was all changed after finishing the book.

-How you can detect them?
+How can you detect them?

 Could you imagine out here in the world, people exiting among us who have no sense of conscience or empathy?

 I couldn’t – or only with great difficulty.
 But I recognize them now.
 Such people were in my life and are still active in the lives of some of my clients.
 I have given them a name: ice flowers.
-I can still remember the foggy windows from my childhood and the frost that builds up in winter.
+I can always remember the foggy windows from my childhood and the frost that builds up in winter.
 Ice flowers live only at night, in the dark.
 They are beautiful, cold and unapproachable, because warmth and closeness dissolves them, and turns them into banal water or air – just like sociopaths

 Sociopaths will not change.